LightningDrop/SkateboardML/README.md

 15 July:

-- Written summary describing exactly what our code does and what our results are.
-Google "Literate programming"
+- ~Written summary describing exactly what our code does and what our results are.
+Google "Literate programming"~
 - Run some individual videos through the trained model and interpret the results.
 For example, P(kickflip) = 0.8
 - Check if running fewer training epochs will improve validation accuracy.
 - Construct CNN and compare performance to LSTM. (this will take longer)

+21 July:
+- Randomize test train split and check accuracy
+- Think about how you want to present this work
+- Find out why some of the videos are misclassified

 ## General approach